Testing Emergent Gravity with Isolated Dwarf Galaxies

 \subsection{Data}

-My sample is based on the \cite{Bradford2015} sample of isolated dwarf galaxies in SDSS DR 8.
+To test EG, I use the \cite{Bradford2015} sample of isolated dwarf galaxies in SDSS DR 8.
 They choose all galaxies within the NASA Sloan Atlas\footnote{http://www.nsatlas.org} (NSA) catalog \citep{Blanton2011} that have $z>0.002$ and $M_r <17.72$.
 They then select according to an isolation criteria: for stellar mass $M_{\star} < 10^{9.5} M_{\odot}$, a galaxy is isolated if $d_{\rm{host}} > 1.5 \ \rm{Mpc}$.
+The full \cite{Bradford2015} sample has $546$ isolated dwarf galaxies ($M_{\star}<10^{9.5} \ M_{\odot}$).
 For each of these galaxies, \cite{Bradford2015} measure the 21 cm peak flux and line width.
-The HI gas masses are calculated from the peak fluxes, and the inferred maximum circular velocity in each galaxy is taken to be the inclination-corrected velocity width of the 21 cm line at $20\%$ peak flux.
+The HI gas masses are calculated from the peak fluxes.
+The inferred maximum circular velocity in each galaxy is given by

-Here, I begin with the full \cite{Bradford2015} sample of $546$ isolated dwarf galaxies ($M_{\star}<10^{9.5} \ M_{\odot}$).
-From this sample, I use the NSA catalog to select all galaxies with an apparent axis ratio, $b/a$, greater than $0.75$, which is comparable to the axis ratio of the classical dwarf spheroidal galaxy Fornax.
-This ensures roughly spherical galaxies, which is necessary for the current formulation of EG. My final sample consists of $81$ isolated, nearly spherical dwarf galaxies.
-The median apparent axis ratio for my sample is $b/a = 0.85$.
+where $W_{20}$ is the width of the 21 cm line at $20\%$ peak flux, $i$ is the inclination of the galaxy, and $z$ is the redshift.

+It has been found that face-on galaxies (i.e. galaxies with inclinations below $\sim 40$ degrees), can have significant errors induced by inclination effects \citep[c.f.][]{Stark2009}.
+To mitigate any effects from inclination, I select all galaxies with inclinations $i > 45$ degrees from the \cite{Bradford2015} sample.
+This leaves us with a final sample of $452$ galaxies.